fission/docs.fission.io/docs/content/languages/nodejs.md

 Here's an example of extracting the query string from the http request.

-Create a file hello-user.js with the following content.
+Create a file helloUser.js with the following content.
 Here the function tries to read the value of query parameter user and returns "hello <value supplied as user parameter>".

 ```
 var url = require('url');

 module.exports = async function(context) {
-    console.log(context.request.headers);
     console.log(context.request.url)

     var url_parts = url.parse(context.request.url, true);